 Corresponding Current Provision(s): 11 Del.
-C. §§ 881, 882; 31 Del.
-C. § 1005 because those offenses cover the use of property or personal advantage to influence a public servant in the performance of the public servant's duties, while this Section relates to persons in positions of trust other than public officials.
-Section 2210 defines a commercial bribery offense, while Section 3101 deals with bribery in the context of public administration.
+C. §§ 881, 882; see also, 31 Del.
+C. § 1005

+Generally.
+This provision criminalizes the offer of a bribe to influence, or receipt of a bribe to be influenced, in matters relating to one's duty of fidelity in a statutorily enumerated position or relationship.
+Section 1130 is distinct from the bribery provisions in Section 1201 because those offenses cover the use of property or personal advantage to influence a public servant in the performance of the public servant's duties, while this Section relates to persons in positions of trust other than public officials.
+Section 1130 defines a commercial bribery offense, while Section 1201 deals with bribery in the context of public administration.